Nicole Kidman: Net worth

 Kidman has featured in annual rankings of the world's highest-paid actors multiple times, including the leading place for a female actor in 2006.
 In 2002, she first appeared on the Australian Financial Review Rich List, following her divorce from Tom Cruise, with an estimated net worth of A$122 million.
 As of May 2023, Kidman's net worth, listed jointly with Urban's, was assessed at AUD596 million by the Financial Review, after several years of not meeting the threshold for inclusion on the Rich List.
 In 2021 it was reported that Celebrity Net Worth had assessed Kidman's net worth, not including that of Urban's, at USD250 million.

 Nicole Kidman applied for Portuguese residency in July 2025 in order to buy a house in the luxury resort Costa Terra Golf & Ocean Club in Melides.
-She had previously already purchased an apartment in Lisbon.
+She had previously purchased an apartment in Lisbon.